Mondonno/thunder/README.md

-# Copilot Task Manager
+# Thunder

-Copilot Task Manager is a VS Code extension that turns a high-level development plan into parallelizable tasks, spins up Git worktrees for each task, and guides GitHub Copilot agents through execution and review.
+Thunder is a VS Code extension that allows you to code at the speed of your plan with the help of GitHub Copilot.
+It turns a high-level development plan into parallelizable tasks, spins up Git worktrees for each task, and guides GitHub Copilot agents through execution and review.

 ## Prerequisites